 If this all sounds like tree-hugger magic, there is actually hard evidence behind it resulting from hundreds of published scientific studies.
-Dr. Lee and his colleagues have reams of data built from three decades of research.
+Dr. Lee and his colleagues have volumes of data built from three decades of research.
 By implementing surveys and monitoring vital signs, research teams have documented the positive effects of mindfully being in the forest: elevated mood, more consistent sleep patterns, reduction in the stress hormone cortisol, boosting of the immune system and lowering of heart rate and blood pressure.
 The Japanese have designed a network of 62 certified forest therapy bases and they are used each year by between 2.5 and 5 million people, many directed to go out in nature by their physician.

 So if nature is medicine, and being involved with it provides a way for us to connect with the larger world and with ourselves, it’s logical to apply its benefits to those struggling to cope with the pressures and stresses of life in the 21st century.

 Nature Worx is a mélange of disciplines that I have compounded, tested, and honed through real-time experience with our clients.
-The program is interactive and led by professional guides, who come from a variety of backgrounds: social work, substance abuse counseling, education, outdoor recreation and natural interpretation.
-The one quality our guides share is that they have extremely strong group facilitation and people skills.
+The program is interactive and led by professional guides, who come from a variety of backgrounds: social work, substance abuse counseling, education, mindfulness, outdoor recreation and natural interpretation.
+The one quality our guides share is that they have strong group facilitation and people skills.

 Our guides layer in elements of mindfulness, meditation and natural interpretation.
-We start by setting a context for what they are experiencing, we teach tangible exercises and skills, and the group shares insights and wisdom at the end.
+We start by setting a context for what participants are experiencing, we teach tangible exercises and skills, and the group shares insights and wisdom at the end.
 Our approach creates several different bridges to nature for individuals to walk over.
 When and how they choose to cross a bridge depends on who they are and where they are in their journey.